ASNeG/OpcUaStack/docs/source/3_development/session_and_access_control.rst

 In this document we'll learn how to implement authentication and authorization functionality in your application with ASNeG OPC UA Stack.

-You can download the source code of the example from :download:`here <access_control_example.zip>`.
+You can download the source code of the tutorial from :download:`here <access_control_example.zip>`.

 Overview